 - Rubber bands if your bong has several pieces.
 They prevent the parts from shaking while you clean.

 - Plastic gloves to protect your skin from the alcohol.

 Now that we have the supplies, here’s how to clean a glass water bong:

 - Remove all detachable parts with a particular focus on the stem and bowl.
 Make sure you rinse every piece with hot water to get rid of the gunge inside.

 - Add the alcohol and salt to the bong.
-Experienced users suggest that adding the salt first is crucial or else it will be dissolved by the alcohol and go to waste.
+Experienced users suggest that adding the salt first is crucial.
+Otherwise, the alcohol dissolves it, and it goes to waste.
 Use the fabric/cotton/cork to cover the tube and stem after adding the isopropyl alcohol.

 - With the alcohol and salt in your bong, shake it vigorously for a minimum of five minutes.
-If you failed to cover all the holes, now is the time you’ll regret it, as alcohol will spill all over the place.
+If you failed to cover all the holes, now is the time you’ll regret it!
+The alcohol will spill all over the place.

 - You must also immerse the pipe in the alcohol and salt solution for several minutes.